kld-anouar/LCAT-Net/README.md

 ## Overview

 LCAT-Net is a deep learning model designed to segment teeth in panoramic X-ray images accurately.
 By preserving both contextual and fine-grained details, LCAT-Net addresses challenges such as blurred interdental boundaries, noise variations, and overlapping dental structures.
 The model introduces a novel Multi-scale Context Fusion (MCF) block to effectively capture and fuse features from multiple scales, enabling more accurate segmentation of dental structures of varying sizes and orientations.
 Additionally, a dense skip connection module (DSM) allows each decoder layer to combine details from the symmetric encoder layer and all upper encoder layers.
+The model was trained and tested on three datasets: children, adult, and combined, to ensure its robustness across different age groups.

 ## Comparison with Previous Segmentation Networks
-## Comparison results on Children (a), Adult (b), and Combined (c) dataset.
 **Children dataset (a):**
 | Architecture    | Recall ± Std | Spe ± Std  | Acc ± Std  | IoU ± Std  | Dice ± Std  |
 |---------------|-------------|------------|------------|------------|------------|